 How to Use MACRS Depreciation Formula in Excel (8 Methods)

-We’ll use a sample dataset overview as an example in Excel to understand easily.
-In this case, we have the Initial Cost in Cell B4, the salvage Value in Cell B5, and the useful life in Cell B6.
-We will use these cells to determine the Depreciation per yr.
-If you follow the steps correctly, you should learn how to use the MACRS depreciation formula in Excel on your own.
+We’ll use a sample dataset, with the Initial Cost in Cell B4, the salvage Value in Cell B5, and useful life in Cell B6.
+We will use these cells to determine the Depreciation per yr by using the MACRS depreciation formula.

 Dataset Use Macrs Depreciation Formula in Excel

-1. Using Excel SLN Function in Formula to Calculate MACRS Depreciation
+Method 1 – Using the SLN Function to Calculate MACRS Depreciation

 Straight line depreciation= (cost-salvage)/life.